Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Brick.rst

 After the Brick Daemon is installed you can put the HAT on top of the Raspberry Pi and restart it.

-Now use :ref:`Brick Viewer <brickv>` to connect to the Bricklets.
+Now use :ref:`Brick Viewer <brickv>` to connect to the Hat Brick and connected Bricklets.
 You can install Brick Viewer directly on the Raspberry Pi or on an external PC that has access to the Raspberry Pi (over Ethernet or WIFI).
 If you use an external PC you have to connect to the IP of the Raspberry Pi, otherwise to localhost.

 In the Brick Viewer a new tab named "HAT Brick" as well as one Tab for each of the connected Bricklets will appear: